 If you have any questions regarding the Refund Calculation for Withdrawals, please contact the Financial Aid Office.

 The Pell Grant is a federally funded grant program designed to form the foundation of all aid received.
-Pell Grant funding is available to undergraduate students who demonstrate financial need and have an Expected Family Contribution (EFC) at an eligible level as determined by the Congress.
+Pell Grant funding is available to undergraduate students (who have not already earned a prior Bachelor Degree) who demonstrate financial need and have an Expected Family Contribution (EFC) at an eligible level as determined by the Congress.
 To be considered for this type of aid, a student must: complete the Free Application for Federal Student Aid (FAFSA), list UMFK’s school code (002041) in the appropriate section and submit the FAFSA to a central processor for review.

 The Federal Supplemental Educational Opportunity Grant program is a federally funded program intended for undergraduate students who demonstrate significant financial need.
 To be considered for this type of aid, a student must: complete the Free Application for Federal Student Aid (FAFSA), list UMFK’s school code (002041) in the appropriate section and submit the FAFSA to a central processor for review.
 An FSEOG grant amount will depend on a student’s financial need and available funds.
 Students are encouraged to meet UMFK’s March 31st priority filing date.
 A student must be enrolled at least half- time to be considered for this type of aid.